Hormonal health is a massive opportunity: Where are the unicorns? – TechCrunch

 Her realization led her to found Adyn Health, a startup that proactively helps women make health decisions that complement their hormonal state and background.
 The company started with, of course, helping people pick more personalized birth control.

 Ruzzo is part of a group of growing entrepreneurs who are betting that hormonal health is the key wedge into the digital health boom.
-Hormones are fluctuating, ever-evolving, and diverse — but these founders say they’re also key to solving many health conditions that disproportionately impact women, from diabetes to infertility to mental health challenges.
+Hormones are fluctuating, ever-evolving and diverse — but these founders say they’re also key to solving many health conditions that disproportionately impact women, from diabetes to infertility to mental health challenges.

 Many believe it’s that complexity that underscores the opportunity.
 Hormonal health sits at the center of conversations around personalized medicine and women’s health: By 2025, women’s health could be a $50 billion industry, and by 2026, digital health more broadly is estimated to hit $221 billion.